segdeha/es6/lessons/colophon.md

 I used [Panic’s Coda](https://panic.com/coda/) as my IDE for coding the site.
 It lacks many [features of serious IDEs](https://www.jetbrains.com/webstorm/features/), but is great for simple sites like this one.

 The [animated fidget spinner loading icon](https://loading.io/spinner/fidget-spinner/-fidget-spinner) comes courtesy of [loading.io](https://loading.io).
+The hamburger menu icon comes courtesy of [flaticon.com](https://www.flaticon.com/free-icon/burger_597935).

 ### Libraries used